ZedDeeCee/ZedDeeCee.github.io/_posts/2023-09-06-reading-scourge-between-the-stars.md

 [![The Pale Blue Dot](/content/images/PaleBlueDotRevisited_1600.jpg)](https://solarsystem.nasa.gov/resources/536/voyager-1s-pale-blue-dot/){:target="_blank"}

 Unfortunately, Voyager did not take a picture of the Sun.
 Anyway, Proxima b is probably referring to Proxima Centauri b, which is about 4.2 light years away, and it sounds like the ship is somewhere between there and Earth, as the ship left Proxima b a century ago.
-The closest image I could find of what that would look like is this image of what the Sun would look like from Alpha Centauri, a triple star system which Proxima Centauri b is a part of, and which is 4.3 light years away:
+The closest image I could find is this depiction of what the Sun would look like from Alpha Centauri, a triple star system which Proxima Centauri b is a part of, and which is 4.3 light years away:

 [![How the Sun would look like from Alpha Centauri](/content/images/SunInCassiopeiaFromAlphaCentauri.jpg)](https://www.duluthnewstribune.com/astro-bob-what-would-the-sun-look-like-from-alpha-centauri){:target="_blank"}